owl4ce/dotfiles/README.md

   </details>

 ### The step you are waiting for
-The final step is login into Openbox session, basically login from the Display Manager you use such as LightDM, SLiM, etc. If you are using `~/.xinitrc`, simply add
+The final step is login into Openbox session, basically login from Display Manager you use such as LightDM, SLiM, etc. If you are using `~/.xinitrc`, simply add
 - **Systemd Linux Distribution**
   ```cfg
   exec openbox-session